siolag161/subspace_doc/docs/source/index.rst

-.. subspace documentation master file, created by sphinx-quickstart on Wed Jul 24 09:25:31 2013.
+cd.... subspace documentation master file, created by sphinx-quickstart on Wed Jul 24 09:25:31 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.